txgao/fetch-takehome/README.md

 2. The given purchaseTime is using the layout "13:01".
 3. The given item prices and total are non negative.
 4. The given item prices added up to total.
+5. Using in memory storage but a db schema design is included.

 ### Prerequisites
 1. Docker
 2. Golang